Auto-weighted Robust Federated Learning with Corrupted Data Sources: Experimental Results

 For each dataset we consider four different scenarios: 1) \textbf{Normal operation} (\textit{clean}): we use the original datasets without any corruption.
 2) \textbf{Label shuffling} (\textit{shuffling}): the labels of all samples are shuffled randomly in each corrupted client.
-3) \textbf{Label flipping} (\textit{flipping}): the labels of all samples are switched to a random one in each corrupted client.
+3) \textbf{Label flipping} (\textit{flipping}): the labels of all samples are switched to a random one in each corrupted client, which means that all labels of training samples are flipped as the same one for each corrupted client.
 4) \textbf{Noisy clients} (\textit{noisy}): for CIFAR-10 and FEMNIST datasets, we normalize the inputs to the interval [0, 1].
 In this scenario, for the selected noisy clients we add Gaussian noise to all the pixels, so that $x \leftarrow x + \epsilon $, with $ \epsilon \sim N (0, 0.7)$.
 Then we normalize the resulting values again to the interval $[0, 1]$.
 For the Shakespeare dataset, we randomly select half of the characters and shuffle them so that the input sentence might be disordered.
 For each corruption scenario, we set 30\% and 50\% of the clients to be corrupted clients (i.e. providing corrupted data).

 We empirically tune the hyper-parameters on \arfl and use the same values in all experiments of each dataset.
+We use the parameter setups in Table~\ref{table:dataset}, unless specified otherwise.
 Following the standard setup, we use SGD and train for $E$ local epochs with local learning rate $l_r$.
 A shared global model is trained by all participants, a subset $S_t$ is randomly selected in each round of local training, and $|S_t|$ is the size of $S_t$.
-By default, we set $\lambda = M$, where $M$ is the total amount of training samples.
-We use the parameter setups in Table~\ref{table:dataset}, unless specified otherwise.
-We repeat every experiment five times with different random seeds for data corruption and client selection.
+By default, we use a large $\lambda$ $(\lambda = 10000 \times M)$ for clean data, and use a relatively small $\lambda$ $(\lambda = M)$ for all corruptions, where $M$ is the total amount of training samples.
+We repeat every experiment five times with different random seeds for data corruption and client selection, and evaluate the accuracy of the learned model with the clean test set.